Gilmer McCormick

 Gilmer McCormick is an American actress and singer best known for her performance in the stage and film versions of Godspell in the early 1970s and for her role as Sister Margaret in the 1984 horror film Silent Night, Deadly Night.

 Early life and education

-Born in Louisville, Kentucky, she graduated from Moravian Academy in Bethlehem, Pennsylvania in 1965.
-She attended Carnegie Mellon University in Pittsburgh.
+McCormich was born in Louisville, Kentucky.
+In 1965, she graduated from Moravian Academy in Bethlehem, Pennsylvania She attended Carnegie Mellon University in Pittsburgh, where she graduated in 1969.

 Career

-McCormick was a part of the original off-Broadway cast of Godspell and was nominated for a Drama Desk Award for her performance.
-It was there that she met and married the music director and pianist for the show, Stephen Reinhardt.
-She was in two films, Squares (1972) and Slaughterhouse-Five (1972) before joining several of her fellow cast members in the 1973 film version of the musical Godspell.
+McCormick was in two films, Squares (1972) and Slaughterhouse-Five (1972) before joining several of her fellow cast members in the 1973 film version of the musical Godspell.
 Her stage solo "Learn Your Lessons Well" was not included in the movie version, but it can be heard on the off-Broadway cast recording.
 Her later film appearances included the Burt Reynolds comedy Starting Over (1979) and The Burning Bed (1984) starring Farrah Fawcett.

-McCormick was Associate Director of the Young Actors Space in Sherman Oaks, California with actor Patrick Day.
-She started teaching at the studio in 2003 and ended her association in 2010 upon her departure for her hometown, where she is the director in residence for the Eve Theater Company.

-Personal life

-She remains married to Stephen Reinhardt, who is senior musical supervisor for Days of Our Lives, having been associated with the show for the last twenty-four years.
-They have one son.
-Their only daughter, Eve, succumbed to cancer in 2016.